 - something yellow in nature

-The third section of the scavenger hunt includes some hands-on challenges for kids to do!
+The third section of the scavenger hunt includes some hands-on challenges for you to do!
 Nothing too hard but I wanted to have a way kids could actually make a direct impact on the environment while they are doing the hunt.

 - Find an item to recycle